forrtproject/forrtproject.github.io/content/authors/mehdi-goughari/_index.md

 ---
 # Display name
-name: "Alaa Aldoh"
+name: "Mehdi Shaahdadi Goughari"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "Alaa Aldoh"
+- Name "Mehdi Shaahdadi Goughari"

 # Is this the primary user of the site?
 superuser: false